 Steven picked up his application.
 Brad picked up one, too - "just for fun," he said.
 Each of them then studied the short script they'd been handed.
-Like all the other contrast showing Brad's attitude, from casual to serious.
-Brad's personality is vividly shown.
+Like all the other kids, they mouthed the words over and over.
+Some kids found quiet spaces to read their lines aloud, with all the right emotion.
+Steven asked Brad to listen to his reading.
+"Okay, but you have to listen to mine, too." 对比: showing Brad's attitude, from casual to serious.
+Brad's personality is vividly shown. 片段二: